carlosedp/lbconfig-operator/Readme.md

   type: "master"          # Type could be "master" or "infra" that maps to OpenShift labels (optional)
   nodelabels:             # List of labels to be used instead of "type" field (optional)
     - "node.kubernetes.io/ingress": "production"   # Example label used to fetch the Node IPs by this instance (optional)
+  ports:
+    - 6443                # Port list which the Load Balancer will be forwarding the traffic (mandatory)
+  monitor:
+    path: "/healthz"      # Monitor URL to be configured in the Load Balancer instance
+    port: 6443            # Monitor port to be configured in the Load Balancer instance
+    monitortype: "https"  # Monitor protocol to be configured in the Load Balancer instance
   provider:               # This section defines the backend provider or vendor of the Load Balancer
     vendor: F5_BigIP      # See supported vendors in the section above (mandatory)
     host: "192.168.1.35"  # The IP of the API for the Load Balancer to be managed (mandatory)